tis22/Minecraft_RL/README.md

 ### Using TensorBoard
 To visualize training progress or analyze a specific model's logs, use TensorBoard.

+*Note: If TensorBoard doesn't display the logs completely right after starting, it may take a moment to load all the training steps, especially if the logs are large.
+During this time, you might need to refresh the browser page a few times within the first minute until the logs appear correctly.*

 #### Options for TensorBoard
 1. View the latest/current TensorBoard logs: